 - Chromyl chloride reacts with sodium hydroxide to form the yellow solution of sodium chromate.

 - Add a small amount of dilute acetic acid and the lead acetate using another dropper.

 - They react to form a yellow precipitate.

-To dispose of the chromyl chloride, safely neutralize chromyl chloride, add child solvents like glacial acetic acid or chloroforms to the compound and stir the suspension/solution.
-Slowly add a reducing agent like ascorbic acid, until the colour changes from red/orange to green.
-Avoid adding the aqueous solutions, especially if you’re using glacial acetic acid as solvent, as the neutralization will generate heat.
+To dispose of the chromyl chloride, safely neutralise chromyl chloride, add solvents like glacial acetic acid or chloroforms to the compound and stir the suspension/solution.
+Slowly add a reducing agent like ascorbic acid until the colour changes from red/orange to green.
+Avoid adding the aqueous solutions, especially if you’re using glacial acetic acid as solvent, as the neutralisation will generate heat.

 Alternate Test for Chlorides

-Prepare the soda extract of given salt, this method is feasible for heavy metal chlorides too.
+Prepare the soda extract of the given salt; this method is feasible for heavy metal chlorides too.
 They produce NaCl even for the covalent chlorides.
-Sometimes we have to do this in the melt due to the insoluble chlorides.
-Then dilute this extract using the water and filter it.
-Then add AgNO3 (silver nitrate) to the solution, which produces a white precipitate AgCl.
-To confirm the chloride add sodium arsenite (Na3AsO3) to the solution and shake it well a yellow precipitate is formed, thus the presence of chloride is confirmed.
+Sometimes, we have to do this in the melt due to the insoluble chlorides.
+Then, dilute this extract using the water and filter it.
+Then, add AgNO3 (silver nitrate) to the solution, which produces a white precipitate AgCl.
+To confirm the chloride, add sodium arsenite (Na3AsO3) to the solution and shake it well; a yellow precipitate is formed, thus, the presence of chloride is confirmed.